asterisk37n/gitbook/contents/exercise.md

 Problem Statement

-You are given an integer sequence of length n, a1,…,an.
+You are given an integer sequence of length n, a[1],…,a[n].
 Let us consider performing the following n operations on an empty sequence b.

 The i-th operation is as follows:

-    Append ai to the end of b.
+    Append a[i] to the end of b.
     Reverse the order of the elements in b.

 Find the sequence b obtained after these n operations.
 Constraints

     1≤n≤2×105
-    0≤ai≤109
+    0≤a[i]≤109
     n and ai are integers.

 Sample Input 1